- UCAR Home

 the NCAR Mesa Lab property.
 Two aspects are particularly troubling:

 I've noticed that the lines in the east Foothills Lab parking lot where I often park are rather narrow, making it difficult to park large personal and GSA vehicles there.
 One consequence of these narrow spaces is that it makes it difficult to get in and out of large vehicles once parked.
 The lot's layout probably meets whatever minimum regulations apply, but given its appearance, the lot will likely need repainting soon.
 It would be nice to make the spaces slightly wider, or mark some spaces for smaller vehicles and some for larger.
+Is this

 When the weather is nice outside, the bicycle racks in the CG1 garage and the covered bike parking at FL2 are overflowing with bikes.
 On some days, bicycle parking is so scarce that people resort to leaning their bikes against the FL2 wall.